Introduction

 Limitations

-Two separate data samples were combined to create this visualisation: BITRE data of 5,000 heavy vehicles reporting monthly between January 2019 to June 2021; and TCA data of 6,700 heavy vehicles travelling between July 2019 and June 2020.
+- BITRE data of 5,000 heavy vehicles reporting monthly throughout 2022 were used to create this visualisation.
 We are currently working to expand our data collection to increase our confidence in this product.

-The telematics data doesn't include information of the nature of the freight being moved and includes journeys made by trucks which might be empty as well as where trucks are being repositioned.
+- The telematics data does not include information on the nature of the freight being moved and includes journeys made by trucks which may be empty as well as where trucks are being repositioned.

-There are other ways to calculate congestion, free-flow speeds could be set equal to the posted speed limit on each road segment.
+- There are other ways to calculate congestion.
+For example, free-flow speeds could be set equal to the posted speed limit on each road segment.
 However, posted speed limits are not currently available digitally for all roads in Australia.

 Feedback